pedrobme/deslocamento-frontend/README.md

 ## Getting Started
 Hello!
 This is the "deslocamento frontend" application.

-This application consumes a external API with a couple of CRUD routes for Clients, Drivers, Vehicles and Displacements manegement.
+This application consumes an external API with a couple of CRUD routes for Clients, Drivers, Vehicles and Displacements manegement.

-To run the project locally install all dependencies running
+To run the project locally, install all dependencies running

 ```bash
 npm install